ESTIMATED READING TIME – 4:10

 Why protecting your culture is important to talent optimization

 It’s been said that “Culture eats strategy for breakfast.”
-When culture’s aligned with the business strategy, it acts as a catalyst for individual and collective productivity.
+When culture’s aligned with the business strategy, it acts as catalyst for individual and collective productivity.
 But if left unmonitored and unmanaged, a toxic culture can develop and spread throughout the organization—zapping engagement and productivity and causing your high performers to jump ship.
 This is why culture must be actively managed over time.